jjj11x/stc_rpncalc/README.md

 ![calculator](./calc.jpg)

 # Building
-- The Makefile can be used for building the project to calculator.
+- The Makefile can be used for building a new firmware for the calculator.
 	- type `make` to build
 	- (you must already have SDCC installed and setup so it can be found in your PATH)
 	- this will create a `main.hex` output file
 	- there is also a prebuilt binary checked in at `binaries/main.hex`
 - CMakeLists.txt is for building the Qt desktop application.
-	- (still a work in progress, currently doesn't do anything)
+	- (still a work in progress)
+	- build similarly to other cmake projects:
+		- mkdir build_qt && cd build_qt
+		- cmake -DCMAKE_BUILD_TYPE=Debug -G "Eclipse CDT4 - Ninja" ..
+			- (you can choose a different generator, I prefer using Ninja to build, because it's fast)
+		- ninja

 # Installing
 The STC microcontroller used has a bootloader permanently stored in ROM that allows downloading new firmware over a serial port.
 You can re-program it using a USB-to-logic-level-serial (5V) dongle, and the stcgal program.
 WARNING: a lot of USB-to-logic-level-serial dongles are for 3.3V logic levels.
 The diyleyuan calculator runs at 5V to make it easier to power/drive the LCD display.
 You have a couple of options: